 - How you would normally delete a file

-- How to force delete a file using the command prompt
+- Using the command prompt

-- Use third-party software to delete files
+- Use third-party software

 The easiest way to force delete a file in Windows is by deleting it using the del /f command in the Command Prompt with administrator privileges.
 Another way is to gain ownership back.
 If all fails, you need a third-party application like LockHunter.